Soho House Istanbul.

 Spaces.

 The heart of the house beats in its gardens, bars and dining rooms.
-From the House Kitchen’s twists on Turkish dishes The Allis lounge-bar with its all-day terrace, Italian eatery Cecconi’s, the Embassy Club in Palazzo Corpi and the rooftop bar with two pools and views of the Golden Horn, there’s little reason to leave.
-The screening room pulls a devoted crowd on film nights, Neville’s barbershop is worth a visit even if you don’t need a trim, and the library offers a quiet when the outside world gets too loud.
+From the House Kitchen’s twists on Turkish dishes, The Allis lounge-bar with its all-day terrace, Italian eatery Cecconi’s, the Embassy Club in Palazzo Corpi and the rooftop bar with two pools and views of the Golden Horn, there’s little reason to leave.
+The screening room pulls a devoted crowd on film nights, Neville’s barbershop is worth a visit even if you don’t need a trim, and the library offers quiet when the outside world gets too loud.

 Sustainability.